maths/moodle-qtype_stack/doc/en/CAS/Plots.md

 ## A catalogue of plots

-The following CAStext gives representative examples of the plot2d features supported by STACK's plot command.
-Cut and paste it into the caschat script.
+The following CASText gives representative examples of the plot2d features supported by STACK's plot command.
+Cut and paste it into the CASchat script.
 Beware that these are likely to cause a timeout on the CAS if you try them all at once.

     <h3>Basic plot</h3>
     {@plot(x^2,[x,-2,2])@}
     The following plot tests the option to explicitly test the alt-text.
     {@plot(x^3,[x,-3,3], [alt,"What is this function?"])@}
-    <h3>Mutiple graphs, clips the \(y\) values</h3>
+    <h3>Multiple graphs, clips the \(y\) values</h3>
     {@plot([x^3,exp(x)],[x,-2,2],[y,-4,4])@}
     <h3>With and without a grid</h3>
     {@plot([x^2/(1+x^2),2*x/(1+x^2)^2], [x, -2, 2], [y,-2.1,2.1], grid2d)@}